mgrauer/booklist/index.md

 * The Circumference of the World 4
 * Shadow of the Wind 4
 * A Deadly Education 4
+* This is how you lose the time war WIP
+* Steppenwolf WIP

 ## non-fiction